calvinkw1/booking_quotes_tool/README.md

 ## Changelog Notes

 ### Changes/Additions on Associations and Models
+- Added Inquiry model with `belongs_to` assoc. with Unit in order to be able to access it.
+Syntactically it doesn't sound right, as `Inquiry` should `have_one` `Unit`, however, the ActiveRecord association didn't work that way.
+I decided to go with this association for the ease of access to `Inquiry.first.unit`.
-- Added Inquiry model with `belongs_to` assoc. with Unit.
-Unit `has_many` inquiries.
+- Unit `has_many` inquiries.
 Inquiry has the following columns:
   - rental_site
   - unit_id
   - price